ClarytyLLC/docs/src/docs/aiware/install/cluster.md

 ## Deployment Considerations
 ### Database
 * An existing PostgreSQL server can replace a `db` node.
 The `postgres` will have a new schema named `edge` added to it.
-Access to the `postgres` database on a PostgreSQL server is required
+Access to the `postgres` database on a PostgreSQL server is required.

 ### Docker
 Many of the services that run in the cluster run in Docker containers.
-As such, ensure that there is enough disk space available for the Docker root directory (typically located at `/var/lib/docker`)
+As such, ensure that there is enough disk space available for the Docker root directory (typically located at `/var/lib/docker`).

 ## GPU CUDA Engine Hosts

 For aiWARE to launch engines with nvidia GPUs, the following must be met: